Fradven/film/README.md

 In the method here, the loop is done for you and there are no **"i"** pass down in any brackets.
 It was alredy done for you!

-Note: In here the "index" parameter is equivalent to the variable "film" in the exmple for the "for()" statement.
+Note: In here the "index" parameter is equivalent to the variable "film" in the previous exmple for the "for()" statement.
 You can therefore call this parameter whatever is more appropriate.

 ### Using forEach() or .map()